 PFPR teams apply established diagnostic tools to the most pressing PFM-in-nutrition questions, working with governments to establish a baseline across cross-sectoral coordination, budget tagging, and execution of high-impact interventions.

-Drawing on Vanguard's hands-on experience with nutrition budget tagging guidelines, food fortification landscape analysis, food-safety laboratory operations and the Rwanda Food Innovation Hub, PFPR co-creates reform actions with country counterparts and accompanies them through implementation rather than handing over a report and moving on.
+Vanguard has hands-on experience here, from nutrition budget tagging guidelines to food fortification analysis, food-safety laboratories and the Rwanda Food Innovation Hub.
+PFPR draws on that to design reform actions with government and stay through implementation, rather than handing over a report and moving on.

 Structural